leandroleo02/passport-jwt-google-auth-library/README.md

 A [Passport](http://passportjs.org/) strategy for authenticating with a google JWT token.

 This module lets you authenticate endpoints using a Google JWT web token.
-Once the user has authenticated with a google account, the token provided by google can be authorized by this module (Using [Google Auth Library] (https://github.com/google/google-auth-library-nodejs)).
+Once the user has authenticated with a google account, the token provided by google can be authorized by this module (Using [Google Auth Library](https://github.com/google/google-auth-library-nodejs)).
 It is intended to be used to secure RESTful endpoints without sessions.

 This module is based on [passport-jwt](https://github.com/themikenicholson/passport-jwt), and use it internally.